primefaces/primefaces/docs/8_0/core/performance.md

 - Avoid logic (like inline if-statements) in EL expression!
 It's better to move those logic into the bean.
 It's faster and often easier to read and maintain.
 - Prefer AJAX over a full postback
 - If you have many p:outputLabel's on the page and you know that the input field is required or not, it's a good performance improvement to set the input to required=true or the outputLabel to indicateRequired=true|false.
 The default value for indicateRequired since 6.2 is auto, which tries to lookup BeanValidation constrains to check if @NotNull|@NotEmpty|@NotBlank are defined.
-- Cache data, which is required multiple times in the same view, in @RequestScoped beans.
+- Cache data, which is required multiple times in the same view, in `@RequestScoped` beans.
-- Avoid abusing @SessionScoped, @ViewScoped and other long living scopes if not really required.
+- Avoid abusing `@SessionScoped`, `@ViewScoped` and other long living scopes if not really required.
 - Try to put only small amount of data in such long living beans.
 Sometimes a small flag or id of an entity is enough information.
 Often people put many entities in such long living beans.